 Accidental Ingestion of Monistat

-They will be able to properly treat your dog so that the yeast infection will disappear and your dog will return to being healthy and happy.
+In any case, they will be able to properly treat your dog so that the yeast infection will go away and your dog will return to being healthy and happy.